-The Best Running Shoes for Plantar Fasciitis, According to a Podiatrist
+The Best Running Shoes for Plantar Fasciitis, According to Podiatrist Guidelines

 "Plantar fasciitis is pain in the arch of your foot due to inflammation of a thick band that runs from your heel to your toes," explains New York-based podiatrist Hillary Brenner, D.P.M.
 "The thick band is known as plantar fascia, and when it becomes inflamed it's called plantar fasciitis."

 Unfortunately, there's no one clear reason why someone might get plantar fasciitis.
 While the odds are increased if you have flat or high arches — due to the extra strain put on your plantar fascia — or if you deal with arthritic conditions, there are plenty of other factors that could be contributing to the pain.
 It could be that you simply stand on your feet for long periods of time or don't wear shoes with the necessary arch support your unique feet anatomy needs.